Taeyangho armoured train: History

 Trains have historically been used by many global leaders and royalty, but particularly military leaders, due to their high speed, security and ability to accommodate extensive office and personal facilities within one mobile location.

-Kim Il Sung used a train during the Korean War as his headquarters, and continued the preference after the cessation of hostilities.
-He started the building of numerous secure palaces, many of which are either directly accessed by or close to railway stations, 19 of which it is estimated are accessed only by the private trains.

-Kim Jong Il's preference for the railroad transport was due to his fear of flying.
-Kim used the trains when he visited army units and factories or travelled abroad.
-The private trains still serve a network of 19 stations across North Korea (including some underground palaces only accessible by rail).
+The Kim family have used the trains when visiting army units and factories or travelling abroad.

+Kim Jong Il's preference for the railroad transport was initially believed to be due to his fear of flying.
+However, Thae Yong-ho later clarified that Kim was distrustful and repulsed by North Korea's aging fleet of Russian aircraft.
+Recognizing the inefficiency and limitations of train travel, Kim repeatedly sought to acquire a used Boeing aircraft and later explored the possibility of obtaining an Airbus.
+In pursuit of this goal, he even attempted to establish diplomatic relations with France, but all such efforts ultimately failed, leaving him reliant on his armored train for travel.

 In December 2011, it was reported by North Korean television that Kim Jong Il died while on a train during a domestic trip.